 Teams may be feeling surprised, worried, or inspired when a big change happens to the structure of your team or the company.

 Since this format looks backwards (surprised) and forward (worried, inspired), you can have a nuanced debate about big changes.

 Perhaps you will be transitioning to a new way of working?
 Or is there a new policy being drafted and you want to gauge opinion from your team on how they feel?
-Try the Surprised Worried Inspired retrospective format to get a read on the room.
+Try this retrospective format to get a read on the room.

 How to run a Surprised Worried Inspired retrospective in Parabol

-Facilitators can start a Surprised Worried Inspired meeting in Parabol by selecting their team on the right and then hitting that vibrant Start New Meeting button.
+First things first, you can sign up for Parabol for free.
+Then facilitators can start this meeting in Parabol by selecting their team on the right and then hitting that vibrant Add New Meeting button.